compose-us/todastic/README.md

 Run the following command in order to see results:
 `docker-compose -p tests run -p 3000 --rm todastic npm run test`

+### Browser based end-to-end tests

+The browser based tests in `travis-integration-test.sh` build and start the application via docker-compose in a docker container.
+The test itself is run on the baremetal machine (Getting a browser up and running in a container is not trivial).
+It reuses a installed Chrome browser.
+Codecept also supports other browsers.

+In case you want to start the npm task `test-browser` by hand, make sure, the app is running on `localhost:3000` and the user `John` exists with password `Snow`.

 ## Development

 You can automatically build frontend changes with `npm run watch-web`.